Applying kanban for task management: a how-to guide

 Want to use kanban for task management?

 Want to start managing your team’s tasks using kanban today but don’t know where to start?
-Well, you can go to a craft store, buy a white board and a whole bunch of post-its or you can use an online kanban tool that’s intuitive, easy to use and, what’s best, it’s free!
+Well, you can go to a craft store, buy a white board and a whole bunch of post-its or you can use a kanban software, or an online kanban board, that’s intuitive, easy to use and, what’s best, it’s free!

 Through a simple Kanban-style interface, Pipefy allows companies to achieve process excellence without the need for IT, technical skills or professional services.